amigavision/amigavision.github.io/vs.md

 ## Why AmigaVision?

-AmigaVision is not about having the largest archive — it’s about having the right versions, running correctly, with minimal latency, with optimal performance on supported hardware.
+AmigaVision is not about having the largest collection — it’s about having the right versions, running correctly, with minimal latency, with optimal performance on supported hardware.

 AmigaVision focuses on:

 * Hardware-accurate behavior
-* Zero-lag video and input paths where possible
+* Zero-lag video and input/output paths where possible
 * Intelligent version selection (PAL/NTSC, ECS/AGA)
 * A single, consistent experience across real Amigas, FPGA, and emulation